 As the only civil engineering program in the State of Hawai‘i, our graduates are found in nearly every public and private engineering agency and company in Hawai‘i, where many of them are in leadership positions.
 There has been a constant demand for civil, environmental and construction engineers in the state and we are often contacted by employers eager to fill vacant positions with our graduates.

 Our faculty is dedicated to teaching, research, and professional service, which is consistent with the expectations of any major research university.
 Our talented faculty members have all received academic training at top research universities and have had practical work experience as well.
 All of us have a Ph.D. degree and most of us are also licensed as a professional engineer (PE).
-Research activities of our faculty have been funded by federal agencies including the National Science Foundation, NASA, NOAA, Office of Naval Research, Department of Defense, Department of Agriculture, Federal Highway Administration, and Environmental Protection Agency.
+Research activities of our faculty have been funded by federal agencies including the National Science Foundation, NASA, NOAA, Office of Naval Research, FEMA, Department of Defense, Department of Agriculture, Federal Highway Administration, and Environmental Protection Agency.
 Funding support is also obtained from state agencies and from private organizations and companies.